Green jumping spider of the Salticidae family occupies parts of eastern Australia and New Guinea. Its name is a result of its bright green coloration.

 The spiderlings mostly have a pale green appearance closely similar to the adults.

-They do make webs, which is a little different and unique since it has multiple chambers or compartments, each being occupied by the male and female spiders.
+They do make webs, which is a little different and unique since it has multiple chambers or compartments, each being occupied by male and female spiders.

 Other Names | Northern green jumping spider |